vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 2. Should any member of the Dev Team wish to propose a project, they should first ask the Deputy Dev Team Lead and/or Dev Team Lead to verify that project can and will improve The Pilot Club web service footprint.

-3. After Approval, members should refer to Section 2.2 of this document for development process.
+3. After Approval, members should refer to Section 2.2 of this document for the development process.

 4. Should the project need a new DNS record added to the domain and/or need SSO credentials, the Dev Team Lead shall execute those requests within 48 hours of request, once approval from the TPC Founder has been received.